On this page:-

 Below, the image reduction panel.

-Version 2.75 January 01, 2017) This is now found Options - Calibration Settings - Input Channel Calibration for RX Tab.
+This is found Options - Calibration Settings - Input Channel Calibration for RX Tab.

 The soundcard in use is an old Creative Soundblaster.
 While doing these examples I realised it is a poor choice for SDR.